Register Any Point: Scaling 3D Point Cloud Registration by Flow Matching: Related Work

-More recent works leverage diffusion and flow-matching models to achieve point cloud registration~\cite{jiang2023neurips-se3diffusion,sun2025neurips} as a way to overcome limitations of standard approaches.
+More recent works leverage diffusion and flow-matching models to achieve point cloud registration~\cite{jiang2023neurips-se3diffusion,an2024heritagescience,sun2025neurips} as a way to overcome limitations of standard approaches.
 In DiffusionReg~\cite{jiang2023neurips-se3diffusion}, point cloud registration is formulated as a diffusion process on the SE(3) manifold, generating the corresponding rigid-body transformation between the source and target point clouds.
-Closer to our approach, RPF~\cite{sun2025neurips} uses a conditional flow-matching model to unify pairwise registration and multi-part shape assembly tasks.
-Our method builds on the point cloud flow matching ideas but differs from RPF in two ways: (i) we do not rely on a specialized overlap prediction network; instead, we represent each point cloud by a sparse set of learned features, enabling scaling to large scenes; and (ii) we rigidify flows at each step to guarantee per-view rigid motion.
-Together, these choices enable strong generalizations to unseen datasets and robustness at extremely low overlap.
+Closest to our approach, RPF~\cite{sun2025neurips} applies Euclidean-space conditional flow matching to pairwise registration and multi-part shape assembly, but is limited to object-scale scenes (e.g., furniture and tableware).
+RAP extends Euclidean-space flow matching to large-scale, cross-domain multi-view registration and achieves superior performance by scaling the training data, performing canonicalized generation conditioned on local embeddings, and rigidifying the flow sampling at test time.